Why learn about operations management?

 - Scheduling.
 A turkey can take up to six hours to cook, and if you have only one oven, you’ll need to schedule what time the bird goes in and comes out so the rolls and sweet potatoes get a turn in the oven.

 - Technology.
 Obviously you’ll need an oven (or maybe a high-tech turkey fryer) and any number of cooking gadgets.
 Even the humble thermometer counts as technology.
 Unless you’re preparing a raw, paleo Thanksgiving dinner, technology will be essential.

 - Logistics.
 Fifteen people won’t all fit around your current table.
 What should you do?
 Seat the children at a card table?
 Rent a larger table?
 And where should Uncle Stanley sit so he can’t pick a fight with your spouse or your dad?
 Logistics, logistics.

 - Supply Chain Management.
 Aunt Sue is bringing pies, Bob is responsible for rolls, Margaret is bringing the green beans.
 The host has to secure a fresh turkey before they sell out at the grocery store.
 If you live in the South, then you’ll want to call the local fisherman and reserve some oysters for the oyster dressing.
 All are important components of the supply chain—leave one out and you’ll miss a dish.

 - Quality Assurance.
 Anyone who cooks knows you need to taste, season, and taste again to make sure the food is up to snuff.
 Quality assurance might also include asking Jean to bring drinks and flowers, since she’s a terrible cook.

 Any undertaking that involves the coordination of effort, tasks, and resources can be considered operations management.
-In this module you’ll learn how operations management works in both manufacturing and service industries—in short, you’ll see how others get their turkey on the table.
+In this chapter you’ll learn how operations management works in both manufacturing and service industries—in short, you’ll see how others get their turkey on the table.